-Emer was appointed president of BT Global Services (GS) UK in August 2010.
-She has recently been appointed to the Board of the National Equality Standard, representing BT as a founding member, committed to driving equality.
-Over the last 3 years Emer has been awarded the Stevie International Award for both Global Female Executive of the Year and Global Maverick of the Year; and Female UK Corporate Leader.
+Her awards include: UK Woman of the Year from the Women in IT Awards, the Stevie International Awards for both Global Female Business Executive of the Year and Global Maverick of the Year; and Female UK Corporate Leader.
 Emer was also awarded the CBI First Women Award for Business Services.

 Sir David Bell is a non executive director of the Economist.
 He retired as a director of Pearson plc and Chairman of the Financial Times at the end of 2009 after thirteen years on the Board.